-The funding arrangements for Police Pension Schemes changed on 1 April 2006.
+The funding arrangements for Police Pension Schemes changed on 1 April 2006 and again on 1 April 2015.
 Before 1 April 2006 the schemes did not have a percentage of pensionable pay type of contribution, rather the Authority was responsible for paying pensions of former employees on a pay-as-you-go basis.
 Under the new funding arrangements the schemes remain unfunded but CCNY no longer meets the pension outgoings directly, instead CCNY pays an employer's contribution, based on a percentage of pay, into the Pension Fund.
 Each individual Police and Crime Commissioner in England and Wales is required by legislation to operate a Pension Fund for police officers and the amounts that must be paid into and paid out of the Pension Fund are specified by regulation.

 Under the new arrangements, the Pension Fund will be balanced to nil at the end of the year by either paying over to NYPCC the amount by which amounts receivable by the Fund for the year exceeded the amounts payable or by receiving cash from NYPCC equal to the amount by which the amount payable from the pension fund for the year exceeded the amount receivable.
+With effect from 1 April 2015 the Home Office does not fund the whole of the difference between payments and receipts and CCNY is required to make an additional contribution calculated according to regulations.